-Principal Investigator(s): University of Southern Denmark.
+Principal Investigator(s): Christensen, Kaare, University of Southern Denmark.
 Institute of Public Health; Duke University

 This data collection provides information on individuals born in Denmark in 1905 and who were still living in Denmark in 1998.
 The overall goal of the study was to establish a genetic-epidemiological database to shed light on the aging process among the extremely old.
 The data focus on their physical and cognitive functioning.
 Respondents were asked if they had been previously diagnosed with diseases such as diabetes, arthritis, asthma, migraine, cancer, stroke, heart attack, or depression, and if they were experiencing such ailments as cough, body pains, and bone fracture and were taking medication for them.
 Questions probed respondents' feelings about their health, life, and future.
-To assess respondents' general health and functioning, they were asked if they needed assistance with toileting, bathing, dressing, and mobility around the house, how often they needed to use the bathroom during the night, and if they used physical aids such as wheelchair, eyeglasses, crutches, catheter, or diapers.
-They were also tested for memory and cognition, mobility, and vision, speech, hearing, and lung functioning.
-Information was also elicited on respondents' mental state and awareness, energy level, menopause, frequency of visits with children and family, visits from a nurse, use of home care services, sleeping patterns, smoking and drinking habits, weight gain or loss, exercise, social activities, hobbies, reading habits, television viewing, and recent deaths in the family.
-Demographic items specify age, body weight and height, education, and marital status.
+To assess respondents' general health and functioning, they were asked if they needed assistance with toileting, bathing, dressing, and mobility around the house; how often they needed to use the bathroom during the night; and if they used physical aids such as wheelchairs, eyeglasses, crutches, catheters, or diapers.
+They were also tested for memory and cognition, mobility, vision, speech, hearing, and lung functioning.
+Information was also elicited on respondents' mental state and awareness, energy level, menopause, frequency of visits with children and family, visits from a nurse, use of home care services, sleeping patterns, smoking and drinking habits, weight gain or loss, exercises, social activities, hobbies, reading habits, television viewing, and recent deaths in the family.
+Demographic information includes age, education, and marital status.

 The data are restricted from general dissemination.
 Users interested in obtaining these data must complete a Restricted Data Use Agreement form and specify the reasons for the request.
-A copy of the Restricted Data Use Agreement form can be requested by calling 800-999-0960.
-Researchers can also download this form as a Portable Document Format (PDF) file from the download page associated with this dataset.
-Completed forms should be returned to: National Archive of Computerized Data on Aging (NACDA), Inter-university Consortium for Political and Social Research, Institute for Social Research, 330 Packard, Ann Arbor, MI 48104, or by fax: 734-647-8200.
+Researchers can download this form as a Portable Document Format (PDF) file from the download page associated with this dataset.
+Completed forms with original signature(s) should be mailed to: Director, National Archive of Computerized Data on Aging, Inter-university Consortium for Political and Social Research, Institute for Social Research, P.O.
+Box 1248, University of Michigan, Ann Arbor, MI 48106-1248.